yourlocalpidgeon/ocslist/ocs/Jolt.md

 `

 `
-"When we get your heart to start tomorrow / When you see the chart tomorrow you'll be number one" `
+"When we get your heart to start tomorrow / When you see the chart tomorrow you'll be number one!"
+`